If you like the work I do on this blog, please consider supporting it via my Patreon.

 A better quality picture of the change to blue cloth for the colour scheme.

 And what the blue looked like on the back view.
 At this point only the skin and cloth are the new colour scheme.

 While I was happier with the main colour choice, when I came back to look at the figure the next day, I felt that something was a little off about the execution of the painting.
 Since it’s often easier to do this kind of analysis on someone else’s work, I’m going to end this post at this stage of the painting process and give you a chance to study the photos for a while and see if anything seems off to you.
-It’s always harder to tell when the painting is mid-process and doesn’t have all the main values laid in.
+It can be hard to tell when the painting is mid-process and doesn’t have all the main values laid in.
 But it’s still a useful opportunity to give you a chance to build your eye a little.
 It may also be helpful to note that I wasn’t using a reference photo, but my visualization for the light source is that it is coming from above and to the right in the front view pictures.
 I’m also not locked in to any of the other colour choices, so this relates only to the finished areas of the skin and/or the cloth.